bhubie/talks/making-impossible-states-impossible/slides/slides.md

 layout: section
 ---

-# We Write a failing test
+# We write a failing test

 <v-click>

-## A test that should never had had to be written in the first place.
+## A test that should never have had to be written in the first place.

 </v-click>

 <!--
 - Simple enough to write an automated test for.
 So we write a failing test.

-Now lets make the fix.
+(CLICK)

-  - Honestly - a test we should never have to write in the first place.
+  - Honestly - a test we should never have to write in the first place. and we make the fix

 (NEXT SLIDE)